ClickHouse/ClickHouse/docs/en/sql-reference/statements/delete.md

 ## Handling large `DELETE`s

 Large deletes can negatively affect ClickHouse performance.
-If you are attempting to delete all rows from a table, consider using the [`TRUNCATE TABLE`](/en/sql-reference/statements/truncate) command and then re-create the table.
+If you are attempting to delete all rows from a table, consider using the [`TRUNCATE TABLE`](/en/sql-reference/statements/truncate) command.

-If you anticipate frequent deletes, consider using a [customer partitioning key](/en/engines/table-engines/mergetree-family/custom-partitioning-key).
+If you anticipate frequent deletes, consider using a [custom partitioning key](/en/engines/table-engines/mergetree-family/custom-partitioning-key).
 You can then use the [`ALTER TABLE...DROP PARTITION`](/en/sql-reference/statements/alter/partition#drop-partitionpart) command to quickly drop all rows associated with that partition.

 ## Limitations of `DELETE`

-### `DELETE`s are eventually consistent

-`DELETE`s are asynchronous by default.
-This means that if you use `DELETE` in a multi-replica setup, your rows will not be deleted immediately.
-To change this behavior, set `mutations_sync` equal to 1 to wait for one replica to process the statement, or set `mutations_sync` to 2 to wait for all replicas.

 ### `DELETE`s do not work with projections